machine learning and healthcare use cases & benefits

 use cases and applications of machine learning in medicine

 While AI comprises many ML applications across industries globally, the modern applications of machine learning in healthcare impress with their effectiveness and wide adoption.
-In fact, 94% of healthcare companies already utilized AI or ML in 2023.
+In fact, 86% of healthcare companies already utilize AI or ML.
 Let’s take a look at some prominent examples.

 Drug Discovery and Development